ImpressLearn: Continual Learning via Combined Task Impressions: Experimental Results

-\paragraph{\textbf{GN regime}} To evaluate the strength of our optimization routine, we studied the regime where task identifiers are not provided at inference (GN).
-In the first set of experiments, we employ ImpressLearn's $\alpha$-optimization and the one-shot entropy minimization from \citet{supsup} over a linear combination of all basis-masks with respect to one of the basis-tasks from $T_b$ without explicitly providing its identity.
-For most architecture-dataset pairs, our strategy either determines the correct basis-mask or discovers an even better-performing linear combination of basis-masks (the right plots of Figures \ref{Fig:RotMNIST}, \ref{Fig:PermMNIST}, \ref{Fig:CIFAR}, and \ref{Fig:Imagenet},).
+\paragraph{\textbf{GN regime}.} To evaluate the strength of linearly combining impressions, we studied the regime where task identifiers are not provided at inference (GN).
+In the first set of experiments, we use ImpressLearn's $\alpha$-optimization with the entropy objective and the one-shot entropy minimization from \citet{supsup} over a linear combination of all basis-masks with respect to one of the basis-tasks from $T_b$ without explicitly providing its identity.
+For most architecture-dataset pairs, our strategy either determines the correct basis-mask or discovers an even better-performing linear combination of basis-masks (the rightmost plots in Figures \ref{Fig:RotMNIST}, \ref{Fig:PermMNIST}, \ref{Fig:CIFAR}, and \ref{Fig:Imagenet}), facilitating positive knowledge transfer to previous tasks.
+On the other hand, SupSup's one-shot procedure outputs only a single binary mask and will retain the original performance at best.
 Thus, as shown in Figure \ref{Fig:limited_gn}, ImpressLearn applied to unknown basis-tasks outperforms SupSup in both GN and GG regimes, i.e., even when task labels are available to SupSup and not ImpressLearn.
 Similar results are observed when applying the two algorithms in the GN regime on a mixture of basis-masks and real-valued masks precomputed from the coefficients discovered by ImpressLearn for non-basis tasks.
-As before, our optimization routine compares favourably to the one-shot entropy minimization.
+As before, our optimization routine compares favourably to one-shot entropy minimization.